Police misconduct: Bahrain

 During Bahraini uprising of 2011, the police forces of Bahrain were known for their heavy handedness.
 Many protesters and even medical staff who attended to the injured, were arrested.

 Brazil

+Brazil has a historical problem with police violence including summary executions.
 Around 6,175 people were killed by police in 2018 and 6,416 in 2020, totaling 37,029 deaths since 2013.